iago-soriano/edu-platform/infra/README.md

 create resources in console: bastion-host, function code bucket and terraform state bucket _Data resources must be in the same region as terraform_

+Deploy functions before terraform apply, so that terraform finds the build.zip files in S3.
+It executes terraform apply.

-Recreate bastion host after the first apply, so that you can create it in the same vpc Deploy functions before apply, so that terraform finds th build.zip files in S3
+Recreate bastion host after the first apply, so that you can create it in the same vpc. _Do Amazon Linux 2_

+In order to SSH into the instance, check commands2.sh

 _RDS username cannot have dashes_